Grey-headed parrotbill

-The grey-headed parrotbill (Psittiparus gularis) is a parrotbill in the family Sylviidae and is found in eastern Asia from the Himalayas to Indochina and Hainan.
+The grey-headed parrotbill (Paradoxornis gularis) is a parrotbill in the family Sylviidae and is found in eastern Asia from the Himalayas to Indochina and Hainan.

 Taxonomy and systematics

 The grey-headed parrotbill was alternatively considered as a member of the Old World babblers (family Timaliidae) or with the Sylviidae, but is now classified in the distinct family Paradoxornithidae by the IOC.
 Until 2008, the black-headed parrotbill was also considered as a subspecies of the grey-headed parrotbill.

 Distribution and habitat

 The natural habitat of the grey-headed parrotbill is subtropical or tropical moist montane forests.